UPDATED JULY 2020:

 You can set it up with multiple options too.

 Personally, I use my own merchant account linked through eWay.
 However KartraTM doesn’t integrate with eWay at this stage.
-So in the meantime, I’ve set up both PayPal and Stripe integrations instead.
+So in the meantime, I’m using one of the available integrations instead.

 The KartraTM membership site builder is another feature I particularly like.
 You can create a membership site where users have their individual log-in details and can access online training or courses.